zenomt/python-webid-oidc/README.md

 Security Considerations
 -----------------------
 Passwords are stored hashed using
-[Password-Based Key Derivation Function 2][pbkdf2].
-By default `wopasswd.py` and `pwhash.py` use 100,000 iterations and `HMAC-SHA512` as the pseudorandom function.
+[PKCS #5 Password-Based Key Derivation Function 2][pbkdf2].
+By default `wopasswd.py` and `pwhash.py` use 100,000 iterations and `HMAC-SHA512` as the
+pseudorandom function.
 As computers get faster, the default number of iterations may be insufficient.

 While passwords are stored in hashed form, the login page sends the user's plain password in the body of an `HTTP POST` to the server.
 Though the